UnownPlain/anthelion/CONTRIBUTING.md

 ## Selecting installer metadata inside archives

-`nestedInstallerMatches` is primarily useful for `static` shards that derive their version from `display`, `product`, or `file` metadata.
-It belongs to an individual installer source, so archives in the same shard can use different match rules.
-When an archive contains multiple executables, it restricts komac's analysis to the executable that supplies the package version:
+Use `nestedInstallerMatches` only when the package version is derived from `display`, `product`, `file`, or `fontVersion` metadata inside an archive and komac needs help choosing the executable that supplies that version.
+It belongs to an individual installer source, so archives in the same shard can use different match rules:

 ```json
 "urls": [